 To make life as easy as possible, use accounting software such as FreeAgent, where you can quickly generate invoices, estimates and track time plus hook your business bank account up to the platform and keep on top of all your incomings and outgoings.
 I use it for both my businesses, and it has made accounting a breeze.

 Next, find a decent accountant.
 They'll cost you money at the end of each financial year, but they'll be a lifesaver when it comes to organising your accounts.
 When it's time to sort your tax, print out all of your invoices from that financial year, and put together all of your bank statements.
 Don't forget to include receipts, payments and any other business costs or overheads, including travel.
 And you must place your logo/business name on all official documents and stationery.
-And hey, if you've got FreeAgent – you could give your accountants a login, so they're able to go directly through that as well.
+And hey, if you've got FreeAgent – you could give your accountant a login, so they're able to go directly through that as well.

 Taxes, NI and VAT